NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:(d)

-Natural resources occur naturally within an environment that exists relatively undisturbed by a human, in a natural form.
+Natural resources occur naturally within an environment that exists relatively undisturbed by a humans, in a natural form.

-A mango tree, snake and wind are natural resources.
+A mango tree, a snake and wind are natural resources.
 They are present in the environment naturally.

 Question:17